coder/coder/docs/admin/reference-architectures.md

 1. Prepare environment: create expected users and provision workspaces.

+2. SSH connections: establish user connections with agents, verifying their ability to echo back received content.

+3. Web Terminal: verify the PTY connection used for communication with Web Terminal.

+4. Workspace application traffic: assess the handling of user connections with specific workspace apps, confirming their capability to echo back received content effectively.

-2. Dashboard evaluation: verify the responsiveness and stability of Coder dashboards under varying load conditions.
+5. Dashboard evaluation: verify the responsiveness and stability of Coder dashboards under varying load conditions.
 This is achieved by simulating user interactions using instances of headless Chromium browsers.

-3. SSH connections: establish user connections with agents, verifying their ability to echo back received content.

-4. Workspace application traffic: assess the handling of user connections with specific workspace apps, confirming their capability to echo back received content effectively.

-5. Cleanup: delete workspaces and users created in step 1.
+6. Cleanup: delete workspaces and users created in step 1.

 ### Infrastructure and setup requirements